cdvetal/TensorGP/README.md

 This section documents implemented GP operators, recombination methods as well as parameterizations available for both the fitness function and the engine itself.

 ###  Internal Operators
-TensorGP provides an extensive set of operators that are immplemented out of box, along with the necessary protection mechanism.
+TensorGP provides an extensive set of operators that are implemented out of box, along with the necessary protection mechanism.
 Not to be restricted to Symbolic Regression and Classification applications, several image specific operators such as step functions are also provided.

 | Operator Name | Function | Arity | Type | Subtype | Functionality
 |--|--|--|--|--|:--:|